Adroiti/docs-for-code-review-tools/RuboCop/Style-SelfAssignment.md

-Pattern: Unused self-assignment shorthand
+Pattern: Missing use of `%s=`

 Issue: -

 ## Description

-This cop enforces the use the shorthand for self-assignment.
+This rule enforces the use the shorthand for self-assignment.

-### Example
+## Examples

 ```ruby
 # bad